 Mix live plants with fake ones.

 Some people might be asking how to make fake plants look real.
 Well, this tip can work both inside and outside.
 Add a few artificial stems to a live arrangement to make it fuller or to include hard-to-find flowers.

 Outdoors, add faux roses to the climbing rose vines to create a more abundant look if you’re hosting a party or just having friends over for a cookout.

 This trick is so simple but adds to the illusion that a plant is real.
 Simply add water to a clear vase holding an artificial arrangement.
 The water won’t hurt the faux plant, and it creates the impression that the flowers need the water.
 It costs nothing, and it ups the realism factor by 10.

 Overly large, ornate arrangements are often a dead giveaway that flowers and plants are fake.
 Stick with simpler choices that focus on just a few flowers or a single variety of flower-like this Cymbidium arrangement.

 If you want visitors to your home to assume that your plants and flowers are real, put them in places where live flowers would live.
 A vibrant houseplant in the corner of a dark room is a dead giveaway that the plant is a fake.
 Choose windowsills and sunny spots in your house for faux plants and flowers to create the illusion that they need sunlight.

 Nothing screams fake like a dust-covered plant.
 Once a week, give your faux plants and flowers a dust-off.
 Every few months give them a deeper cleaning with a damp cloth or by shaking them in a bag with salt.

-Whether you love faux plants and want to use them in every room of your house or you’re just trying to build a particular look in one area, you can make artificial plants and flowers look just like the real thing.
+Whether you love faux plants and want to use them in every room of your house or you’re just trying to build a particular look in one area, like a baby nursery, you can make artificial plants and flowers look just like the real thing.